Skip to main content

 Use Libretto Cloud when you want to ship and run workflows without owning the runtime infrastructure yourself.

 • Libretto Cloud runs the browser layer for you, so you do not have to manage proxies, browser sessions, or CAPTCHA handling yourself.
+For location-sensitive workflows, you can still choose the hosted browser’s residential proxy location.

 • You can build, debug, and deploy workflow packages from the same CLI instead of stitching together separate tools for local development, browsers, and hosting.